Personal Space and the need for a law to preserve it…

 - Just stay put and get over it.

-If I exercised options 1 or 2 for the sake of my need of personal space, would I be exhibiting a gargantuan lack of kindness toward a fellow human being who may have very well been in pain and in need of some company?
+If I exercised options 1 or 2 for the sake of my need for personal space, would I be exhibiting a gargantuan lack of kindness toward a fellow human being who may have very well been in pain and in need of some company?
 Maybe he had scoped out bridges that day… I’m not making light of this, I was really considering this possibility.
 And I would also be risking the aforementioned concern that I was being tested and/or possibly filmed.
 And if I did move to another seat, what should I do if he followed?
 Oh, come on, who would do that?
-A spacer seat violator, that’s who.
+A Spacer Seat violator, that’s who.

-Thinking about staying put had me considering all kinds of things that might happen, mostly unlawful acts perpetuated by the stranger… I know, kinda crazy paranoid, but I am a writer after all with an active imagination (a good thing for a writer, but not always a good thing for someone walking around the planet on a daily basis).
+Thinking about staying put had me considering all kinds of things that might happen, mostly unlawful acts perpetrated by the stranger… I know, kinda crazy paranoid, but I am a writer after all with an active imagination (a good thing for a writer, but not always a good thing for someone walking around the planet on a daily basis).

 After I debated for a few minutes, I realized some rules have to be laws in order to be taken seriously enough to be obeyed.
 A law should exist that would have prevented this social conundrum, a situation that I shouldn’t have been forced to deal with when I was just trying to escape into Storyland for a couple of hours.

 The Spacer Seat Law… Yeah, that’s it!
-It’s an unwritten rule with no need for an explanation, for most socially apt individuals, but for those that either missed the memo or who are missing the receptor in their brains that tells them what’s appropriate social behavior and what is NOT, it would be helpful.
+It’s an unwritten rule with no need for an explanation, for most socially apt individuals, but for those that either missed the memo or who are missing the receptor in their brains that tells them what’s the appropriate social behavior and what is NOT, it would be helpful.

 So here’s my proposed law and it’s pretty simple: Unless seats become unavailable in a public venue, at least one seat is to be left between strangers.
 Violators will be prosecuted to the full extent of the law, which when broken in a movie theater, should entail something like having to eat stale popcorn and drink flat soda, enough of a deterrent for most moviegoers I think.